History of immigration to the United States: Population in 1790

-1790 to 1850s
+From 1790 to 1850s

-Excluding enslaved Africans (see slave trade in the United States), there was relatively little immigration from 1770 to 1830.
+Excluding enslaved Africans, there was relatively little immigration from 1770 to 1830.
 There was, however, significant emigration from the U.S. to Canada, including about 75,000 Loyalists as well as Germans and others looking for better farmland in what is now Ontario.
 Large-scale immigration in the 1830s to the 1850s came from Britain, Ireland and Germany, and most were attracted by the cheap farmland.
 Some were artisans and skilled factory workers who were attracted by the first stage of industrialization.
 The Irish Catholics were primarily unskilled workers who built a majority of the canals and railroads and settled in urban areas.
 Many Irish went to the emerging textile mill towns of the Northeast, but others became longshoremen in the growing Atlantic and Gulf port cities.
 Half of the Germans headed to farms, especially in the Midwest (with some to Texas), and the other half became craftsmen in urban areas.

 Nativism took the form of political anti-Catholicism directed mostly at the Irish, as well as Germans.
 It became important briefly in the mid-1850s in the guise of the Know Nothing party.
 Most of the Catholics and German Lutherans became Democrats, and most of the other Protestants joined the new Republican Party.
 During the Civil War, ethnic communities supported the war and produced large numbers of soldiers on both sides.
 Riots broke out in New York City and other Irish and German strongholds in 1863 when a draft was instituted, particularly in light of the provision exempting those who could afford payment.

 Immigration totaled 8,385 in 1820, with immigration totals gradually increasing to 23,322 by 1830; for the 1820s, immigration more than doubled to 143,000.
 Between 1831 and 1840, immigration more than quadrupled to a total of 599,000.
 They included about 207,000 Irish, who started to emigrate in large numbers after Britain's easing of travel restrictions, and about 152,000 Germans, 76,000 British, and 46,000 French, the next-largest immigrant groups of the decade.

 Between 1841 and 1850, immigration nearly tripled again and totaled 1,713,000 immigrants, including at least 781,000 Irish, 435,000 Germans, 267,000 British, and 77,000 French.
 The Irish, driven by the Great Famine (1845–1849), emigrated directly from their homeland to escape poverty and death.
 The failed revolutions of 1848 brought many intellectuals and activists to exile in the U.S. Bad times and poor conditions in Europe drove people out, and land, relatives, freedom, opportunity, and jobs in the U.S. lured them in.